 | Gross monthly | AED 20,000 (~$5,450) | €5,800 (~$6,300) |

-On pure savings potential, the UAE wins clearly at mid-level.
-This gap narrows at senior level, and Germany's social safety net has real monetary value that does not show up in this table.
+The UAE is better for saving money at the mid-level.
+This changes at the level and Germanys social safety net has real value that does not show up in this table.

-Run your own numbers at GlobalOffer.dev to see what your specific profile looks like.
+You can use GlobalOffer.dev to see what your specific situation looks like.

 UAE Visa Options